nitinkc/nitinkc.github.io/_posts/devops/2024-09-23-start-devops-learning.md

 The circle-ci pipeline is setup to push the latest build image to docker.
 [Code](https://github.com/nitinkc/messenger-spring-boot/blob/master/.circleci/config.yml)

 ## Release with flux
+The release to be done AFTER the helm project is up and running through the github repo via pages server

 On the minikube cluster running on local

 Goto [Helm Repo project](https://github.com/nitinkc/HelmCharts/tree/main)